-Christmas Eve (Sunday, December 24th) Christmas Day (Monday, December 25th)
+Christmas Eve (after noon) (Monday, December 24th) Christmas Day (Tuesday, December 25th)

-New Year's Eve (Sunday, December 31st) New Year's Day (Monday, January 1st)
+New Year's Eve (after noon) (Monday, December 31st) New Year's Day (Tuesday, January 1st)

 Brittmoore Animal Hospital

 Brittmoore Animal Hospital now offers K-LASER THERAPY "Advanced pain relief… changing your pet's life"

 Laser Therapy, or “photobiomodulation”, is the use of specific wavelengths of light (red and near-infrared) to create therapeutic effects.
 These effects include improved healing time, pain reduction, increased circulation and decreased swelling.
 Laser Therapy has been widely utilized in Europe by physical therapists, nurses and doctors as far back as the 1970’s.
 Now, after FDA clearance in 2002, Laser Therapy is being used extensively in the United States.

 Yes.
 There are thousands of published studies demonstrating the clinical effectiveness of Laser Therapy.
 Among these, there are more than one hundred rigorously controlled, scientific studies that document the effectiveness of laser for many clinical conditions.

 During Laser Therapy the infrared laser light interacts with tissues at the cellular level and metabolic activity increases within the cell, improving the transport of nutrients across the cell membrane.
 This (ATP) that leads to a cascade of beneficial effects, increasing cellular function and health.